I know this is a tough nut to crack but let’s try. If you were asked which were the top 3 financial aspirations in your life, what would they be ?

 The education you give to your child will form the base of the pyramid of his future and I think it should not be compromised upon because his marriage is your onus !

-A house over your head
+A house under your head

 Roti, kapdaa, makaan aur ek mobile !
 That is the mantra these days but the makaan still stands out.